biicode/docs/c++/examples/c++challenge.rst

 Find and retrieve dependencies
 ------------------------------

-Now that we know that our hive has some missing dependencies, we'll show you how easily biicode helps you to automatically retrieve all of them.
+Now that we know that our project has some missing dependencies, we'll show you how easily biicode helps you to automatically retrieve all of them.
 You only need to write the ``bii find`` command.
 You'll be asked to provide your biicode password, and the client will find and retrieve from our servers any missing dependencies:

 .. code-block:: bash
 	:emphasize-lines: 23,24,25,26,27,28